How To Make Your Blog Pinterest Friendly

 Many of these bloggers have published posts that don't make pinning easy which is a big miss in today's world.
 Their posts don't include share buttons anywhere on the page and the images aren't sized for Pinterest.

 For quite a while I was also guilty of not having a Pinterest-optimized blog.
 For some reason, I didn't think about others sharing my content on social media, especially Pinterest.
-So for the first months of my blog being live I didn't make it easy for people to share my posts on Pinterest nor did I encourage them to.
+So for the first months of my blog being live, I didn't make it easy for people to share my posts on Pinterest nor did I encourage them to.
 After reading about the success other bloggers had on Pinterest and what they did to achieve that success I knew I had to make some changes.

 Under no circumstances do I consider myself an expert on Pinterest.
 I learn a lot by doing and reading about others' experiences but I don't spend a ton of time studying up on Pinterest, especially with things changing constantly.
 While I'm not an expert I do have an understanding and appreciation of what makes a blog post Pinterest friendly.